Brent crude oil futures up above $110 a barrel, WTI nears the mark

 IEA meeting discussed Europe’s significant reliance on Russian natural gas and the need to reduce this by looking to other suppliers.
 On Thursday, the IEA Secretariat will release a 10-point plan for how European countries can reduce their reliance on Russian gas supplies by next winter, the statement said.

-On the National Commodities and Derivatives Exchange (NCDEX), March castorseed contracts were trading at ₹7,340 in the initial hour of Wednesday morning against the previous close of ₹7,050, up by 4.11 per cent; and April contracts were trading at ₹7,380 against the previous close of ₹7,060, up by 4.53 per cent
+On the National Commodities and Derivatives Exchange (NCDEX), March castorseed contracts were trading at ₹7,340 per quintal in the initial hour of Wednesday morning against the previous close of ₹7,050, up by 4.11 per cent; and April contracts were trading at ₹7380 against the previous close of ₹7060, up by 4.53 per cent

 March guarseed futures were trading at ₹6,002 on NCDEX in the initial hour of Wednesday morning against the previous close of ₹5,883, up by 2.02 per cent; and April guarseed futures were trading at ₹6,047 against the previous close of ₹5,922, up by 2.11 per cent.